diegobaptista/bank-test/README.md

 http://localhost:3000/documentation
 ```

+### Testing API

-6. You need to login to get an token
+1. You need to login to get an token

 {{host}}/auth